 The following is a summary of the Company's significant business risks.
-A complete list of the business risks to which CUC is subject is presented in the section "Business Risks" of CUC's management's discussion and analysis for the year ended December 31, 2020 ("MD&A"), which is incorporated by reference herein, and is available on SEDAR at www.sedar.com.
+A complete list of the business risks to which CUC is subject is presented in the section "Business Risks" of CUC's management's discussion and analysis for the year ended December 31, 2022 ("MD&A"), which section is incorporated by reference herein.
+The MD&A is available on SEDAR at www.sedar.com.